-As such, minimizing your credit card spending can help curb the negative impact on your score.
+As such, minimizing your credit card spending during the crisis can help curb the negative impact on your score.
 You can also get in touch with your credit card company and ask for a credit line increase, which will help keep your utilization ratio lower.
 This will also give you the ability to spend more on your card should you need it during the crisis.

 You can also look into opening a credit card with a 0% intro APR balance transfer period.
 Transferring your credit card balances to a card like this can give you months of relief from compounding interest.